Compare 562 History. programs ranked by graduate earnings. Average earnings: $46,884. Top programs: $136,403+.

-While school rankings suggest predictable outcomes, History programs tell a different story.
-Across 556 programs, earnings range from $62,508 to $114,276—variation that tracks program quality, not overall school reputation.
+While school rankings suggest predictable outcomes, History tells a different story.
+Across 562 programs, earnings range from $15,288 to $136,403—variation that tracks program quality, not overall school reputation.
+The school you attend matters less than the specific program you choose within it.

 | Rank | School | Program Earnings | Cohort Size | Student Debt | Student GPS | Parent Debt | Parent GPS |